Fragility-aware Classification for Understanding Risk and Improving Generalization: Introduction

 In this work, we develop a novel classification framework that addresses two critical challenges: (i) controlling the risk of misjudgment, which conventional performance metrics such as accuracy and AUC fail to capture, and (ii) improving the generalizability of classifiers to unseen or adversarial samples.
 We address these challenges through the following key contributions.

-\begin{itemize} \item \emph{A new performance metric--Fragility Index (FI)}: We introduce the Fragility Index, which quantifies a classifier's fragility--a concept derived from robust satisficing that reflects model generalizability--based on error magnitude, thereby capturing the risk of misjudgment.
-FI is risk-averse, penalizes large error magnitudes, and effectively bounds the tail risk of the error distribution.
-Additionally, FI is tractable, interpretable, and applicable to various classification models.
+\begin{itemize} \item \emph{A new performance metric--Fragility Index (FI)}: We introduce the Fragility Index, which quantifies the risk and generalizability of a classifier under robust satisficing framework.
+By explicitly penalizing large error magnitudes, FI provides a tractable and risk-averse measure of confident misjudgments and reflects the tail risk of the error distribution.
+In particular, we provide a multi-class FI formulation with macro-average and one-vs-one strategies, ensuring the risk in minority classes is not masked by majority classes.

-\item \emph{A classifier training framework controlling FI}: We provide a computationally tractable framework to minimize the classifier's fragility.
-Our framework supports loss functions such as hinge-type loss and cross-entropy loss, and we provide the first exact reformulation results.
-Empirical evidence demonstrates that classifiers trained under this framework, referred to as FI-based classifiers, effectively control FI\footnote{In contrast, developing a framework to control for AUC remains challenging \citep{yang2022auc}.}.
-We further explore its implications under shifted environments and establish statistical learning guarantees.
+\item \emph{A classifier training framework controlling FI}: We develop a computationally efficient training framework that minimizes a loss-based surrogate fragility parameter designed to control the classifier’s FI.
+We prove that the resulting model’s FI is effectively bounded by this surrogate, providing a rigorous link between training and risk control.
+The framework accommodates widely used loss functions, including hinge-type and cross-entropy losses, and admits exact reformulations under commonly used ambiguity sets.
+We further examine its behavior under distributional shifts such as label noise and establish corresponding statistical learning guarantees.

-\item \emph{Extensive empirical evaluations.} We validate the effectiveness of the FI as a performance metric and the FI-based classification models through experiments on both synthetic data and a practical medical diagnosis dataset.
-The results demonstrate that FI-based classifiers improve robustness and generalizability compared to conventional ERM classifiers.
+\item \emph{Extensive empirical evaluations and managerial insights}: We validate the effectiveness of FI as a performance metric and FI-based models using real-world medical diagnosis experiments, with complementary synthetic studies reported in the appendix.
+The results show that FI-based classifiers improve robustness and generalization relative to standard ERM, while remaining competitive with existing adversarial training methods.
+We further examine managerial implications in a simulated human–AI diagnostic workflow.
+In particular, we establish a theoretical alignment between FI and operational cost, and demonstrate that FI-based models significantly reduce costs by mitigating the risk of confident misjudgments.

-\item \emph{Extension to deep neural networks.} We finally extend our training framework to deep neural networks, exploring the application of FI in this setting.
-We demonstrate the effectiveness of FI-based models through image-based medical diagnosis tasks, highlighting their improved performance. \end{itemize}
+\item \emph{Extension to deep neural networks:} We extend our framework to deep neural networks by introducing a lightweight FI-based regularizer derived from an augmented Lagrangian formulation.
+The resulting objective is smooth and computationally efficient, making it scalable to complex architectures.
+Empirical results on image-based medical diagnosis tasks show that FI-regularized models consistently outperform their non-regularized counterparts. \end{itemize} }